-- \\ Independent non-executive
+Independent non-executive

-- \ Non-executive
+Non-executive

-- # Determining appropriate board committee leadership structures depends on a number of factors including, current board and committee composition and taking director's tenures into account.
-The board intends to address the independence of the Remco chairperson within the next financial year.
+Determining appropriate board committee leadership structures depends on a number of factors including, current board and committee composition and taking director's tenures into account.
+The board is in the process of addressing the independence of the Remco chairperson.

-Good governance remains a business imperative and the board sets the tone in this regard (see Ethical leadership page 28) .
+Good governance remains a business imperative and the board sets the tone in this regard (see Ethical leadership page 28).
 The Code of Business Principles and Ethics, all internal policies and the board and committee charters are all compiled and guided by the requirements of legislations such as the Companies Act, King IV and the JSE Listings Requirements.

-We believe effective corporate governance is imperative to business sustainability and as such the board is committed to reporting thereon openly and transparently to stakeholders.
+Effective corporate governance is imperative to business sustainability and as such the board is committed to reporting thereon openly and transparently to stakeholders.
 A disciplined reporting structure ensures that the board remains fully appraised of the activities of its subsidiaries, as well as of risks and opportunities in its operating environment.
 The board engages in a formal monthly dialogue with divisional and operational management, and holds ongoing adhoc informal discussions.
 Each divisional director has an open line to the CEO, FD, company secretary and any other relevant executives regarding matters of governance at any time.